 Dr. James Hamilton is Professor and Head of the Department of Entertainment and Media Studies, Jim Kennedy New Media Professor, Josiah Meigs Distinguished Research Professor, and Director of the Grady LA Internship and Field Study Program.
 He teaches cultural, critical and historical approaches to media studies.
 He has taught First-Year Seminars and in the Grady@Oxford study abroad program.
 A research paper written by an undergraduate student he mentored in the Center for Undergraduate Research Opportunities program won the prestigious national Alfred E. Seaman Award from the Advertising Education Foundation.
 Additional awards earned by former students include major international professional awards (such as an AKQA Future Lion at the Cannes Lions International Festival of Creativity) and scholarly awards (Dissertation of the Year from three major scholarly organizations.)
 In 2014 he was appointed a Josiah Meigs Distinguished Professor, the University’s most prestigious teaching honor to recognize superior teaching at the graduate and undergraduate levels.
 Hamilton is also the recipient in 2003, 2009 and 2013 of the Grady College Roland Page Outstanding Faculty Award, which honors excellence in teaching at the graduate level.

 Contact Dr. Hamilton with any questions about the program:

-Rebekah R. Seabolt has been Grady College’s global studies coordinator since August 2016.
+Rebekah Seabolt has been Grady’s Global Studies Program Manager since August 2016.
 She earned a bachelor of arts in public health from Georgia College and State University in 2011 and a master of arts in public relations from the University of Georgia in 2016.
 As the global studies coordinator, Rebekah is the point of contact for all of Grady College’s study abroad and domestic field study programs.